Custom Event Speaker Options

-Michelle King, author, The Fix: Overcome the Invisible Barriers That Are Holding Women Back at Work.
+Michelle King, author, The Fix: Overcome the Invisible Barriers That Are Holding Women Back at Work and How Work Works: The Subtle Science of Getting Ahead Without Losing Yourself.
 She speaks on organizational culture and equality.

 Brad Johnson, professor of psychology, U.S. Naval Academy, faculty associate, Johns Hopkins University and co-author, Athena Rising OR his co-author, David Smith, co-author, Athena Rising and associate professor of sociology, Department of National Security Affairs, United States Naval War College.
 Both are excellent speakers on the topic of how men can play a role in gender inclusion.

 Jeffrey Tobias Halter, gender strategist.
 He speaks of engaging men as allies.

 Janet Crawford, founder & CEO, Cascadance.
 She speaks on the science of creating gender parity in the workplace.

 Jenny Blake, author, Pivot.
 She offers tools and insights for growing your existing strengths and identifying new skills to grow your career.
 Her new book isFree Time: Lose the Busywork, Love Your Business.

 Rachel Cossar, founder and lead facilitator for Choreography for Business.
 She speaks on communication and body-language.

 Stacey Delo, author, Your Turn: Careers, Kids & Comebacks.
 She speaks about making work work for you, return to work, working parents.

 Fran Hauser, author, The Myth of the Nice Girl.
 She coaches women on how to be assertive and strong leaders, while remaining kind.
 Her new book is Embrace the Work, Love Your Career